theSmokingFrog/valhalla/README.md

 -  position:{x:-1,:y:0} - left

 GET /vikings
-Gives list of all vikings without respective ids - effectively the game map.
+Gives list of all Vikings without respective ids - effectively the game map.

+Socket io events are emitted for new Vikings and for game ticks.